chongyangshi/budget-k8s/README.md

 <sup>*</sup> _Cost items such as VM-initiated network egress, Google Container Registry and static IP charge which are individually too small to register on the BigQuery billing export data._

-The total usable computing resources covered by these costs is around 8 vCPUs and 16 GB of RAM a month, minus overhead by cluster components.
+The total usable computing resources covered by these costs is around 8 vCPUs and 16 GB of RAM a month, minus overhead consumed by cluster components.

 ## Disclaimer